PassiveLemon/poepyautopot/README.md

 `-f | --file:` The location of your config.yaml.
 You can use relative paths like ~ .
 Will default to the included one if not set.
 Ex: `~/.config/poepyautopot/config.yaml` </br>

 The colors of the outputs in the terminal have meaning:
 * For meter values like life and mana, if it is needed, it will be red.
-Otherwise, it's gree.
+Otherwise, it's green.
 * For flasks, if it's valid and not locked, it's green.
 If it's valid but locked, it will be yellow.
 If it's not valid, it will be red.
 * For menus, it will be green. </br>